Rihanna at the 2014 CFDA Awards

 Comme des Garcons Fall 2012

-Like these paper-doll like coat dresses, the future is perhaps two dimensional in Rei Kawakubo’s eyes.
+Like these paper-doll coat dresses, the future seems two dimensional in Rei Kawakubo’s eyes.

 Louis Vuitton Spring 2014

 This kind of reminds me of the first lady- not Melania, I mean the Statue of Liberty.
 But almost more decadent.
-Marc Jacobs was inspired by all his muses, Coco Chanel, Rei Kawakubo and Miuccia Prada.
-“To the showgirl in all of us”- the feathers, sequins and sheerness are everything I stand for.
+Marc Jacobs was inspired by all his muses: Coco Chanel, Rei Kawakubo and Miuccia Prada.
+Dedicated “to the showgirl in all of us”, the feathers, sequins and sheerness are everything I stand for.

 Lady Gaga at the 2010 Grammys

 I’m not willing to discuss the meat dress.
 Fight me if you think that was a good choice (yes, I’m vegan).
 But Gaga mainstreamed avant-garde before copycats like Cardi started wearing steaming haute couture to award shows.
 She is an artiste.
 I appreciate her looks almost more than her music.
 “Talented, brilliant, incredible, amazing, show stopping, spectacular, never the same, totally unique, completely not ever been done before, unafraid to reference or not reference, put it in a blender, sh*t on it, vomit on it, eat it, give birth to it”… 2010s fashion is not complete without one of her ugly-chic outfits.

 Pierpaolo Piccioli’s “magisterial” show “invented new harmonies” of colour in the beautiful garments, designed to suit flower faerie queens.
 The luxurious fabrics and intricate details transform into rosebud veils of organza.